 To make a file executable, rsync turns on each 'x' permission that has a corresponding 'r' permission enabled.

-Without this option, the owner of new and/or transferred files are set to the invoking user on the receiving side.
+Default: the owner is set to the user on the receiving side.

 |preserve group |

 If the receiving program is not running as the super-user (or if --no-super was specified).

 Only groups that the invoking user on the receiving side is a member of will be preserved.

 Without this option, the group is set to the default group of the invoking user on the receiving side.

 The preservation of group information will associate matching

 names by default, but may fall back to using the ID number